 71. Can SUD providers continue to claim for services when working with a beneficiary's collateral supports?
+Updated 3/28/24

 Yes.
 Collateral was removed as a distinct service component in DMC-ODS on 1/1/22 and there are no longer distinct collateral procedure codes (see BHIN 23-001 and the DHCS CalAIM FAQ).
 However, services provided to beneficiaries' significant support persons (when related to the beneficiary's treatment), are still reimbursable.
 SUD providers may use several codes, including assessment, individual counseling, rehabilitation, care coordination, and family therapy.
-Note that most CPT codes require the beneficiary to be present for the service unless the code specifies otherwise.

 72. Can MH providers continue to claim for services when working with a beneficiary's collateral supports?
-Updated 3/28/24
+Updated 4/22/24

 Per CalAIM payment reform changes, collateral is no longer a distinct service activity.
-Collateral refers to services provided to beneficiaries' significant support persons, for the purposes of the beneficiary's treatment.
-Collateral services can be a component of other services, including but not limited to, Assessment, Rehabilitation, Plan Development, Peer Support, Targeted Case Management, Crisis, or Therapeutic Foster Care.
-Providers should select the service code that most closely fits the intervention provided to the beneficiary and make clear in a progress note that the service was provided to a collateral contact.
+Instead, collateral refers to significant support persons in the beneficiary's life.
+Services provided to collaterals may only be for the purpose of the beneficiary's treatment.
+Services provided to collaterals include Assessment, Rehabilitation, Treatment Planning, Peer Support, Targeted Case Management, Crisis, or Therapeutic Foster Care.

+When providing services to a beneficiary's significant support person, select the service code that most closely fits the intervention provided for the purposes of the beneficiary's treatment and make clear in a progress note that the service was provided to a collateral contact.
+For example, if a clinician gathers assessment information about a client from their caregiver, they will use a suitable assessment code to report that activity.

-Note that some procedure code descriptions clearly describe the service as occurring with the client present.
-Those procedure codes should not be selected for services to collaterals.
-Per 9 CCR 1810.250, the following therapy codes require that the beneficiary be present for the service activity.
+Per 9 CCR 1810.250, therapy codes require that the beneficiary be present for the service activity.